awsm-research/PyExplainer/experiment/README.md

-# pyExplainer-reusable-package
+# pyExplainer-replication-package
-The reusable package of pyExplainer paper.
+The replication package of pyExplainer paper.

 ## How to obtain the results presented in our paper
 1. Enter command `git clone -b replication-package https://github.com/awsm-research/pyExplainer.git` to clone GitHub repository.